algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Technical_Specification.md

 Incorporate sound effects for key game events, such as Pac-Man eating pellets, ghosts approaching, and power-up activations.
 Audio cues enhance the gaming experience and provide feedback on in-game actions.

 #### 8.4.2 Background Music
 Include background music that complements the retro theme of the game.
-The music should be non-intrusive and loop seamlessly, contributing to the overall atmosphere without distracting from gameplay.
+The music should be non-intrusive and loop seamlessly, contributing to the overall atmosphere without distracting the gameplay.

 ### 8.5 Menus and Screens